utopia-foss/utopia/doc/usage/run/config-validation.rst

 If you wish to have a model parameter validated, simply add a ``!param`` tag after the parameter name, and specify the default value and any validity constraints in an *indented block* underneath.
 A ``default`` value is required, though the validity restrictions are optional.

-Refer to the documentation below and to the examples to learn more about possible keys.
+Refer to the :py:class:`utopya.parameter.Parameter` API and to the examples to learn more about possible keys.

-.. automethod:: utopya.parameter.Parameter.__init__
-   :noindex:

 .. warning::